mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 \page

 **Internal Tensions:** ::
-- Daughters fighting over succession (one wants peace with Ironmark, one wants war)
+- Daughters fighting over succession (one wants peace with Ironforge, one wants war)
 - Clan members divided on whether to merge with larger clan
 - Young dwarves leaving for better opportunities elsewhere